 I could not stop thinking about them and how their lives have changed due to this terrible disease.
 I was so proud of my friend’s husband for being there for his wife.
 You could tell by looking at him how much he loves his wife.

 The experience left me sad but with a desire to do something positive to help my friend and others who are caregivers.
 As I thought about it and what I could do, I recalled how important social media was for me when I was sick.
 Facebook helped me stay connected when I felt disconnected and lonely.
-Being able to go online allowed me to gained support from family and friends who would respond to messages I sent.
+Going online allowed me to gain support from family and friends who would respond to my messages.
 When I felt up to it, I would respond to posts from my connections that helped me feel that I still was part of a community.

-It is my hope that the site will go viral and attract caregivers who will use the site to share thoughts, experiences and support each other.
+I hope the site will go viral and attract caregivers who will use the site to share thoughts, experiences and support each other.

 Please feel free to go onto Facebook